yourealwaysbe/wifi-channels/README.md

 Needs root access really, otherwise you can only see the ssid you're connected to...

+Updates every 5s until you close the graph window.

 The x-axis is the channel.
 The y-axis indicates signal strength (it's 100 + the dBm to be precise.)

 screenshot
 ==========